dimforge/nalgebra.rs/docs/about.md

 [nalgebra.org](https://github.com/sebcrozet/nalgebra.org) repository.
 It is compiled using [MkDocs v0.17.2](http://www.mkdocs.org/).
-As explained in the next section, you need to fork, fix, and create a pull request targeting the **master** branch of the **nalgebra.org** repositiory to make your contribution ready to integrate into our code base.
+As explained in the next section, you need to fork, fix, and create a pull request targeting the **master** branch of the **nalgebra.org** repository to make your contribution ready to integrate into our code base.
 There are no specific rules, except that all compilable code to generate illustrations must be located on the `src` folder.
 Downloadable examples have to be located